ScaramuzzinoGiovanna/ExifViewer/README.md

 # ExifViewer
 EXIF metadata viewer of JPEG images.

-_Mini project of human computer interaction course_
+_Mini project of human computer interaction course_.

 # Installation
 1. Clone this repository with: